grannycart/by-sound-alone/why-write-a-submarines-story.md

 why-write-a-submarines-story.md
-Last modified: Thu Dec 09, 2021  02:50PM
+Last modified: Fri Dec 10, 2021  02:45PM

 # Why write (or read, or watch) a Submarine Story?

 ## elements
-* staring at dials
+* [X] staring at dials
-	* China Syndrome: not a submarine story, but could be.
+	* [X] China Syndrome: not a submarine story, but could be.
-	* Where characters are watching their fate read out from nothing but a small needle on a dial
+	* [X] Where characters are watching their fate read out from nothing but a small needle on a dial
-	* This scene exactly is the climax of Das Boot
+	* [X] This scene exactly is the climax of Das Boot
-* a theater piece:
+* [.] a theater piece:
-	* The first thing someone who knows nothing about submarines needs to know is: they have no windows.
+	* [X] The first thing someone who knows nothing about submarines needs to know is: they have no windows.
-		* (research subs do, of course, but military-industrial subs don't.)
+		* [X] (research subs do, of course, but military-industrial subs don't.)
-		* They don't need them.
+		* [X] They don't need them.
 They interact more effectively with the outside world through other senses than vision.
-		* Submarine as the subconscious object (see beginning of typed short story draft)
-		* (Or that the submarine is like some kind of animal or being itself.
+		* [X] (Or that the submarine is like some kind of animal or being itself.
 The people operating it are like a nerve-center or brain, making decisions based on the senses that come in to them from the outside, mediated by the electro-magnetic spectrum and the capabilities of their sensors to read it.)
+		* [X] Submarine as the subconscious object (see beginning of typed short story draft)
-	* The submarine is, by it's very nature, a set
+	* [ ] The submarine is, by it's very nature, a set
-	* It would be fun to imagine a play that is entirely set inside a sub
+	* [ ] It would be fun to imagine a play that is entirely set inside a sub
-	* Maybe with a rotation of only three sets: the control room, the engine room, and the torpedo room
+	* [ ] Maybe with a rotation of only three sets: the control room, the engine room, and the torpedo room
-	* There is something appealing about being restricted to that stage
+	* [ ] There is something appealing about being restricted to that stage
-		* (Though Tom Clancy couldn't manage it: at the climax of _Hunt for Red October_ he was switching back and forth from one sub to another almost paragraph to paragraph)
+		* [ ] (Though Tom Clancy couldn't manage it: at the climax of _Hunt for Red October_ he was switching back and forth from one sub to another almost paragraph to paragraph)
-* dragons:
+* [ ] dragons:
-	* Are elements of chaos.
+	* [ ] Are elements of chaos.
 They ruin stories.
 Because _anything_ can happen.
-		* (examples, maybe admit Pete's Dragon and How to Train Dragon as counter-examples)
+		* [ ] (examples, maybe admit Pete's Dragon and How to Train Dragon as counter-examples)
-		* (Can you get to submarines without going through dragons?
+		* [ ] (Can you get to submarines without going through dragons?
 They are too far off course, I think.)
-	* Submarines are the opposite of that.
+	* [ ] Submarines are the opposite of that.
 They follow a clear set of rules, most of which the audience already knows.
-		* (You can't go too deep, limited air, detect enemies by sound, etc)
+		* [ ] (You can't go too deep, limited air, detect enemies by sound, etc)
-	* Based on the fact that three sub stories I knew best: Hunt, Crimson tide, Das Boot, were all so good.
+	* [ ] Based on the fact that three sub stories I knew best: Hunt, Crimson tide, Das Boot, were all so good.
-	* This set me watching all manner of submarine movies, let me tell you they are NOT all good.
+	* [ ] This set me watching all manner of submarine movies, let me tell you they are NOT all good.
-* Most submarine stories belong to a certain kind of post-war nationalistic genre.
+* [ ] Most submarine stories belong to a certain kind of post-war nationalistic genre.
-	* They feel dated and smell of naphthalene or camphor.
+	* [ ] They feel dated and smell of naphthalene or camphor.
-	* But I think there's a real opportunity to centerfuge out what's good about submarine movies, pair them with some more up-to-date notions (like, you know, female characters) and maybe create something really special.
+	* [ ] But I think there's a real opportunity to centerfuge out what's good about submarine movies, pair them with some more up-to-date notions (like, you know, female characters) and maybe create something really special.
-* also move into this stuff?
+* [ ] also move into this stuff?
-	* grime?
+	* [ ] grime?
-	* mechanical tech?
+	* [ ] mechanical tech?
-		* Modern subs suffer from the same story-telling-killing problem that all modern technology has: they are so complex almost _anything_ is believable
+		* [ ] Modern subs suffer from the same story-telling-killing problem that all modern technology has: they are so complex almost _anything_ is believable
-			* (list some real technology modern subs have)
+			* [ ] (list some real technology modern subs have)
-			* (In many ways the idea of a subconscious object fits best here.)
+			* [ ] (In many ways the idea of a subconscious object fits best here.)
-			* The technology is essentially magical.
+			* [ ] The technology is essentially magical.
 Harry Potter aside, it becomes difficult to tell a compelling story when virtually anything could happen or be believed.
-			* older subs = the height of mechanical technology
+			* [ ] older subs = the height of mechanical technology
-* (does this become an even longer preface?)
+* [ ] (does this become an even longer preface?)
-	* (or is this a manifesto of sorts?)
+	* [ ] (or is this a manifesto of sorts?)

 ## draft